 A triple-threat performer who helped define the sound of 2000s teen pop as a member of both 3LW and the Disney-franchise Cheetah Girls.

-Kiely Williams emerged from the Washington D.C. area as a pre-teen with a powerhouse voice and sharp dance moves, catching the ear of producer and manager Tina Davis.
-By 14, she was a founding member of 3LW, whose debut single 'No More (Baby I'ma Do Right)' became an instant R&B-pop hit.
-Her career took a pivotal turn when she was cast as the confident, fashion-forward Aqua in Disney's 'The Cheetah Girls' film and music project, translating the group's songs into multi-platinum soundtracks that captured a generation.
-Williams navigated the intense spotlight of teen stardom, later exploring solo music and acting roles that showcased her comedic timing.
-Her journey through two of the era's most recognizable girl groups cemented her as a face of the vibrant, crossover pop landscape of the early millennium.
+Kiely Williams co-founded 3LW at age 14, and their debut single 'No More (Baby I'ma Do Right)' became an instant R&B-pop hit.
+Born in 1986 in the Washington D.C. area, she possessed a powerhouse voice and sharp dance moves.
+Producer Tina Davis discovered her as a pre-teen.
+Williams played Aqua in Disney's 'The Cheetah Girls' film and music project, translating the group's songs into multi-platinum soundtracks.
+She navigated teen stardom, later exploring solo music and acting roles that showcased her comedic timing.
+Her journey through two of the era's most recognizable girl groups placed her at the center of the early millennium's crossover pop landscape.

 1981–1996